jennybc/googlesheets/README.md

 # note: registration via URL may not work for "old" sheets
 ```

-These functions return a registered sheet as a `googlesheet` object, which is the first argument to practically every function in this package.
+The registration functions `gs_title()`, `gs_key()`, and `gs_url()` return a registered sheet as a `googlesheet` object, which is the first argument to practically every function in this package.
 Likewise, almost every function returns a freshly registered `googlesheet` object, ready to be stored or piped into the next command.

 ### Consume data